rust-minidump/rust-minidump/minidump-stackwalk/README.md

 # Output Formats

+Quick Reference:

+* `--human` (default) - human friendly output, modified by `--brief`
+* `--json` - machine friendly output, modified by `--pretty`
+* `--cyborg=some/file/for/machine/output.json` - both human and machine!
+* `--dump` - "raw" output of the minidump's contents (for debugging)

 minidump-stackwalk defaults to outputting human-readable reports because this is a nicer default for casual use, but the machine-readable output is considered the "main" output format.

-If you pass the --json flag you will get machine-readable (JSON) output.
+If you pass **the --json flag** you will get machine-readable (JSON) output.
 As of version 0.9.6 this format *should* be stable, [and has a fully documented schema](https://github.com/luser/rust-minidump/blob/master/minidump-processor/json-schema.md)! (--pretty will make this output easier for a human to read.)

-If you pass the --human flag, minidump-stackwalk will output a report in a more human-friendly format with no particular structure. (--brief will make this output less verbose.)
+If you pass **the --human flag**, minidump-stackwalk will output a report in a more human-friendly format with no particular structure. (--brief will make this output less verbose.)

 By default, output is written to stdout, but `--output-file=some/file/name.txt` allows you to specify a file to write the output to instead.
 We will create and completely overwrite the specified file.
 If there is a fatal error, we will try to avoid writing anything to the output, which may result in `--output-file` not being created/cleared at all.

 Similarly, errors and warnings are written to stderr by default, which can be configured with `--log-file=...`. `--verbose=...` can be used to set the log level (defaults to "error").

-If you wish to get both --human and --json output in one execution (saving lots of duplicated work), you can use `--cyborg=some/file/for/machine/output.json`.
-When --cyborg output is enabled, human output will still be the "primary" output that goes to stdout and can still be configured with `--output-file`.
+If pass **the --cyborg flag** you will get both --human and --json output in one execution (saving lots of duplicated work), specifically you must pass `--cyborg=some/file/for/machine/output.json`.
+When cyborg mode is enabled, human output will still be the "primary" output that goes to stdout and can still be configured with `--output-file`.

+Finally, **the --dump flag** will get you "raw" output of the minidump, for debugging its contents.
+The precise meaning of this is purposefully vague; the output will contain whatever we find useful to include for debugging.
+Most other flags will be fairly irrelevant in this mode, because `minidump_processor` will not be invoked (we only use the `minidump` crate for basic parsing of each stream).
+This is equivalent to the old minidump_dump tool.